Ezekiel 1

-Ezekiel 1 is the first chapter of the Book of Ezekiel in the Hebrew Bible or the Old Testament of the Christian Bible.
+Ezekiel 1 is the first chapter of the Book of Ezekiel in the Tanakh (Hebrew Bible) or the Old Testament of the Christian Bible.
 This book contains prophecies attributed to the prophet/priest Ezekiel, and is one of the Books of the Prophets.
-In the New King James Version, this chapter is sub-titled "Ezekiel’s Vision of God", and in the New International Version, "Ezekiel’s Inaugural Vision".
-In the text, the first verse refers to "visions" (plural).
+In the New King James Version of the Christian Bible, this chapter is sub-titled "Ezekiel’s Vision of God".
+In the New International Version of the Christian Bible, the chapter is sub-titled "Ezekiel’s Inaugural Vision".
+In all versions of the text, the first verse refers to "visions" (plural).

 Text

 Book of Ezekiel in the Leningrad Codex (1008 CE) from an old facsimile edition.

 The beginning of the Book of Ezekiel in Latin from Codex Gigas, the largest extant medieval manuscript in the world (from early 13th century).

 The original text of this chapter was written in the Hebrew language.
 This chapter is divided into 28 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), and Codex Leningradensis (1008).
 Fragments containing parts of this chapter were found among the Dead Sea Scrolls including 4Q74 (4QEzek^{b}; 50 BCE–50 CE) with extant verses 10–13, 16–17, 19–24; and 11Q4 (11QEzek; 50 BCE–50 CE) with extant verses 8–10.

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$^{B}; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$^{A}; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$^{Q}; 6th century).
 (Note: Ezekiel is missing from Codex Sinaiticus.)